Toxic Food Checker

 Can my dog eat that?

-Type a food to see whether it's safe, risky, or toxic for your dog.
+Type a food to see whether it's safe, risky, or toxic.
 Covers the most common poisonings we see in US households.

 Species